Skip to main content

 ### Queue Example

-Here's an example of a workflow using a queue to process tasks concurrently:
+Here's an example of a workflow using a queue to process tasks in parallel:

 ```javascript